Filters

 Covestro materials feature in SUE autonomous minibus

-UE | STUDIOS has unveiled the "Self-driving Urban E-Shuttle" (SUE), a fully autonomous electric minibus, developed with a consortium of ten partners, utilizes sustainable materials such as Covestro's polycarbonate and is funded by the Federal Ministry for Economic Affairs and Energy (BMWE) and the European Union.
-The People Mover will undergo testing at speeds up to 50 km/h on public roads this year.
-The project was funded by the German Federal Ministry for Economic Affairs and Energy and the...
+UE | STUDIOS has unveiled the Self-driving Urban E-Shuttle (SUE), a fully autonomous electric minibus, developed with a consortium of 10 partners, that utilizes sustainable materials such as Covestro's polycarbonate and is funded by the Federal Ministry for Economic Affairs and Energy (BMWE) and the EU.
+The People Mover will undergo testing at speeds up to 50 km/h on public roads in 2026.
+The project was funded by the German Federal Ministry for Economic Affairs and Energy and the EU, an...

 Magna delivers mixed Q4 FY’2025 results, sales up 2% year over year but operating income down 70% due to noncash impairment charges

 Magna International delivered a mixed financial performance in the fourth quarter and the full year ended Dec.
 31, 2025.
 Sales increased by 2% year over year in the fourth quarter to $10.8 billion, despite a 1% decline in global light vehicle production.
 The Canadian supplier attributed revenue growth to increased production from ongoing programs and the launch of new ones, as well as net customer recoveries, which largely offset higher tariff costs.
-The fourth quarter adjusted EBIT rose 18% ...
+The fourth quarter adjusted earnings ...

 AutoTechInsight Weekly - 16 February 2026